 The heaviness that settled in the center of my chest, a pressure that sometimes made it hard to breathe.
 The feeling of winter was similar to the heaviness I carried with me all year, but somehow it was deeper, darker, scarier.
 I wasn’t sure what was happening, and for many years I would not be able to put a name to it.
 One thing I did know for sure was that the magic of winter had been stolen from me, and I did not know how to find it again.
 I thought that I was abnormal.
 I thought I wasn’t wired right.
 Teenage days were looming, surely my screws were loose.
 I thought that I was just missing the year-round warmth of my home country and therefore exaggerating my feelings.
 I figured that the second winter would be a season that I would just have to endure, and the heaviness that stayed year round, well, It would get easier as I got older.

-My friends’ death, the subsequent deaths of loved ones, and knowing him, being with him, for what seemed like the first time since meeting him, were parts of the catalyst that fueled my search for home.
 The death of my loved ones challenged me to look at the life I was living.
 The life of my loved one challenged me to look inside for the first time in a very long time.
 The truth is, I could not recognize me; for everything that should have been me was broken.
 It seemed as though everything I put my hands to do failed.
 My mind felt like it was splitting apart.
 I began to see death everywhere I went.
 Much more than that, I began to fear life and living itself.
 What was a future?
 Why would anyone want it if all it had was pain?
-What if I got a chance to live and my life amounted to nothing, the sum total of a joke?
-Who would show up for my funeral?
+What if I got a chance to live and my life amounted to nothing?
+Who would remember me when I am gone?
 Why should anyone show up for someone like me?
-I asked myself these questions over and over again, every waking moment.
+These were some of the questions I asked myself over and over again, every waking moment.
 The more I asked, the less answers I had.
-One thing I was taught to do is trust.
-There is always a bigger picture, no matter how painful, no matter how long the journey.
 There are times that I still stop in my day and ask God these questions.
-There are other questions I ask as well.
-Why did my loved ones die and I got to live?
-Why did I have to let go of my loved one?
 I am reminded to trust.

 He had become an integral part of my life, the very part that gave me a reason to hope, to love, to be.
 Unbeknownst to him, he challenged me to look for life itself.
 Unbeknownst to him, I only saw the future in him.
 Unbeknownst to him, he was the reason that I continued to try, no matter how painful it was.
 There seemed to be no light at the end of the tunnel, but at least there was him; my personal rainbow in the midst of my storm.
-The biggest test came when I woke up to a knowing that I had to walk away from him, the one person that truly made me happy.
-The only future I ever saw.
-My personal silver lining in the depths of darkness.
-It was December.
-I was sure that the knowing was wrong, just me being scared.
-It was winter after all, and those only bring awful thoughts and awful days, so I dragged my feet.
-I couldn’t do it.
-I wouldn’t do it.
+I had to make a choice, face my demons head on or stay the same?
+Choose life or choose the same.
+I couldn’t do it, choose.
+Choice required change.
+Change meant to give him up.
 To give him up would be to die.
 I was reminded to trust.

 “For a seed to achieve its greatest expression, it must come completely undone.
 The shell cracks, its insides come out, and everything changes.
 To someone who doesn’t understand growth, it would look like complete destruction”

 Ever since I can remember, winter was always very difficult for me.
 Ever since I can remember, I struggled with depression.
-This past winter was my first winter experienced with joy.
+This year, and winter was my first since I can remember experienced with joy.
 My first winter where I was able to live without a single depressive episode.
-My first winter where I was able to share love authentically, not just with myself, but with others around me.
+My first year where I was able to share love authentically, not just with myself, but with others around me.
 A winter where even the saddest of news only bolstered my faith and did not tear me down.
-A winter wherein for the first time, I lived in peace, not because of the absence of chaos, but in spite of it.
+A year wherein for the first time, I lived in peace, not because of the absence of chaos, but in spite of it.
 A winter that was magical, serene, ethereal; something out of this world.
-My first winter that did not feel like winter at all.
-January no longer holds dread for me.
-The voice no longer haunts me.
-My heart still hurts, and memories come in waves, but the darkness, the heaviness, is nowhere to be found; for He overshadows me with the radiance of His glory, and I choose each day to stay there.
+My first year that did not feel dreadful at all.
+My heart still hurts and memories come in waves, but the darkness, the heaviness, is nowhere to be found; for He overshadows me with the radiance of His glory, and I choose each day to stay there.
 I thought I’d live in depression all of my life, but here I stand, vulnerable, open, peace.
 I always thought that I had to beat depression, I have come to understand that I simply needed to learn how to not let depression beat me.
 That understanding only comes in and through Him.

-Now, God and I are on a journey of will; to the place called ‘Absolute Surrender’.
-A place whereby “Father, not my will but Yours be done” is the lifeblood of to all its inhabitants.
-A place where the password is brokenness; something I used to be terrified of.
-9 years later, and the journey still continues.
+The journey still continues, it is a daily battle.
 I do not know what the future holds for me, nor do I know where any of this leads.
 The path is stretched out far into the unknown, only clear where I am being guided to step.
 One thing that I do know is that even through the winter, He is always faithful.
 Even at rock bottom, I will always find Him there.

 "For the Lord God is a sun and shield; the Lord gives grace and glory; no good thing does He withhold from those who walk uprightly...
 Because of the tender mercy of our God, with which the Sunrise from on high will visit us, to shine upon those who sit in darkness and the shadow of death, to guide our feet into the way of peace...
 The people who walk in darkness will see a great light; those who live in a dark land, the light will shine on them...
 And the city has no need of sun or moon, for the glory of God illuminates the city, and the Lamb is its light...
 For I know the plans I have for you says the Lord.
 They are plans for good and not for disaster, to give you a Future and a Hope."
 (Psalm 84:11, Luke 1:78-79, Isaiah 9:2, Revelation 21:23, Jeremiah 29:11).